MicrosoftDocs/sandbox/sandbox/snippets/101functions/httpTriggers/accessing-querystrings.md

-## Accessing querystring values in Http Triggers
+## Accessing query string values in Http Triggers

-When making HTTP request, you have the ability of supplying addional parameters via a query string to the request URL which can be retrieved from by the website or web api to alter how the response is returned.
+When making HTTP request, you have the ability of supplying additional parameters via a query string to the request URL which can be retrieved from by the website or web API to alter how the response is returned.

 The example below appends 2 query string variables along with their associated values :

    `http://&lt;your-function-url&gt;/api/function-name?page=1&orderby=name`

-Code
 ```csharp
 [FunctionName("AccessQueryString")]
 public static Task<HttpResponseMessage> Run([HttpTrigger(AuthorizationLevel.Anonymous, "GET")]HttpRequestMessage req, TraceWriter log)